bckohan/lahop-tracker/README.md

       |-----|------------|-------------------------|
       |  2  | 5558183333 | myemail@example.com     |
       |  3  | 5553234444 | someoneelse@example.com |

+- Run the script once manually.
+In the dropdown to the right of the `Debug` button, select `logHops` then hit the `Run` button.
 - Set the script up to run daily, by navigating to "Triggers" (clock icon) and creating a new time based trigger.
 Select `logHops` as the function to run.

 ## Capturing old HOPs